iisaka51/jp_prefecture/README.md

 # jp_prefecture.
 > Japan prefecture and city names and codes

-Simple utility to convert the name of japanese prefectures.
+Simple utility to convert the name of japanese prefectures and cities.

 - full_name from/to code (JIS X 0401-1973, JIX X 0402).
 - short_name to full_name (prefecture only)
 - alphabet_name from/to full_name
-- validate for full_name and short_name, alphabet_name and city name.
+- validate for full_name and short_name, alphabet_name.
 - allow code as str or int.
 - support lists and pandas serires as input.
 - support checkdigits for citycode.